Skip to content

 Admitting Deposition Transcripts When a Witness Is Unavailable

-For legal proceeding purposes, the court permits the admission of witness deposition transcripts as evidence if he/she cannot provide a live testimony.
+For legal proceeding purposes, the court permits the admission of witness deposition transcripts as evidence if he/she cannot provide live testimony.

 Using Party Admissions from Deposition Transcripts